Application Flow Control and Control Structures in C#

 }

-It looks a bit complicated, so we'll go through each aspect in turn.
+It doesn't look very easy, so we'll go through each aspect in turn.

 • int i = 1: Declares a variable called i and initiates the value to 1.
 This is the loop starting value.